DEST-DOC/software-documentation/docs/source/execution.rst

    :class: with-shadow
    :scale: 50

-How to build and run on Visual Studio Code properties
+How to build and run on Visual Studio Code
 =====================